Nudjed/pragmatica/projects/mydrive-exit.md

 ---
 title: Taking a Telematics Startup to Exit.
-date: 2016-01-03
 description: MyDrive Solutions a bootstrapped start-up with minimum viable telematics proposition was looking to entry insurance market providing solutions for pay-how-you-drive product and transition from a two-person team to exciting commercial entity.
-tags: [startup, portfolio, insurance]
-content_type: project
 layout: Article
+tags: [tag1, tag2, tag3]
 ---

 <div class="bg-white">